 Now it was the question-and-answer period Levi warned her about.
 Even complete strangers, he said, got really chatty when someone announced they’ve gotten engaged, married, or had a baby.
 It never failed, he said.

 “Five and a half months,” Madeline answered smiling.

 Levi squeezed her hand.
-Was that suppose to be some sort of positive reinforcement for getting it right?
+Was that suppose to be some sort of positive reinforcement for getting the answer right?
 She caught herself laughing at the ridiculous idea.
-The manager caught on, giving her a quizzical, but pleasant look.
+The manager took notice, giving her a quizzical, but pleasant look.
 Madeline figured she should probably explain her out-of-place laughter.

 “Oh, sorry.
 I was just thinking about the day we met,” Madeline continued the charade.
-“We were at a coffee shop downtown and the barista got our orders mixed up.
+“We were at a coffee shop downtown.
+The barista got our orders mixed up.
 I mean, how does that even happen?”

 “Yeah, how does someone mix up Madeline with Yuuto?”
 Levi added smiling.

-“Your English is very good,” the manager complimented, her eyes dancing all over Levi, which caused Madeline to momentarily lose her newly engaged smile.
+“Your English is very good,” the manager complimented, her eyes dancing all over Levi, which caused Madeline to lose her newly- engaged perkiness momentarily.

 What the hell was that suppose to mean?
 Madeline thought.